 North Street Store

 We know, we know… we can’t shut up about North Street Store – not that anyone really needs telling at this point.
 In spite of a few particularly vocal locals, these legends are still going strong, baking some of the best loaves in town.
-With the addition of sister store Little Loaf Bakery in South Freo, these guys will be pumping out even more of the good stuff.
+With the addition of sister store Little Loaf Bakery in South Freo and Big Loaf Factory Bakery these guys are now pumping out even more of the good stuff.
 Not just the famous cinnamon buns, but the conti rolls, the vanilla slices, the quiches, the sausage rolls… the bacon and egg roll (with house-made barbecue sauce, thanks) might be the perfect post-swim brekkie.

 16 North Street, Cottesloe

-So Nogi Lane may have only just opened in Dianella, but it’s already a smash (avo) hit with the locals thanks to a all-day brunch menu that’s bristling with all the classics, along with some very naughty extra offerings.
-The banana & toffee pancake with macadamia crumble and honey butterscoth sauce will just about ruin any sweet tooth out there!
+So Nogi Lane may have only just opened in Dianella, but it’s already a smash (avo) hit with the locals thanks to an all-day brunch menu that’s bristling with all the classics, along with some very naughty extra offerings.
+The banana & toffee pancake with macadamia crumble and honey butterscotch sauce will just about ruin any sweet tooth out there!

 308 The Strand, Dianella